-- Karl Pearson's of coefficient Skewness, Bowley's coefficient of skewness; meaning, assumptions and limitations of simple correlation; measurement of correlation coefficient..
-Karl Pearson's coefficient of correlation and spearman's rank correlation; probable error and standard error in correlation; regression analysis, regression lines regression equations,
+- Karl Pearson's of coefficient Skewness, Bowley's coefficient of skewness; meaning, assumptions and limitations of simple correlation; measurement of correlation coefficient.
+Karl Pearson's coefficient of correlation and spearman's rank correlation; probable error and standard error in correlation; regression analysis, regression lines regression equations, regression coefficient, correlation and regression, partial correlation and multiple correlation; multiple regression analysis (up to three variables) standard error of the estimates.

 UNIT-3 Interpolation and extrapolation, methods of fitting a parabolic curve direct binomial expansion method.
-Newton' sadvancing difference method and Lagrange's method; Association of attributes, meaning and types of association, consistencyofdata, in association.
+Newton' sadvancing difference method and Lagrange's method; Association of attributes, meaning and types of association, consistency of data, in association.
 Theory of probability, various types of events, addition and multiplication theorems, conditional probability and concept of inter dependence.